pagekit/docs/guide-theme.md

 ## Getting started with Widgets

 So far, our theme looks the same on every single page.
-Everything we render is depending only one the main content of the current page - a static page or a blog post.
+The only thing that changes is the main content of the current view - a static page or a blog post.
 There are other areas we want to customize, sidebars we want to fill with content, a footer, a logo that should be changed and so on.
 We also need a place for our site navigation to appear.

 All of this (and much more) can be done with widgets.
-Widgets are chunks of content that can be positioned inside your theme and configured to appear on certain pages and be hidden on others.
-When developing a theme, we do not care about what kind of content the Widget renders.
-The only thing we need to take care of is to offer positions in our theme where widgets can be rendered.
+Widgets are chunks of content that can be positioned inside a theme and configured to appear on certain pages and be hidden on others.
+When developing a theme, we do not care about what kind of content the widget renders.
+The only thing we need to do is to offer positions in our theme where widgets can be rendered.

 To add widget functionality to the theme, there are three steps we need to take.

-1. List all provided widget positions in our `theme.php`
+1. List all provided widget positions in our `theme.php`.
 2. Create a renderer that determines how multiple widgets in a single position are rendered.
-List all provided renderers in our `theme.php`
+List all provided renderers in our `theme.php`.
 3. Render all published widgets in their assigned position in `templates/template.razr`.

 ## Widget renderer

 A single widget position can hold more than one widget.
 To determine how those widgets are rendered, Pagekit supports so called `renderers`.
 You could create one renderer that display all widgets with equal widths in columns next to each other.
 A second one could render all widgets stacked on top of each other.
-By giving the user the option to choose between those renderers for every widget position, they can significantly customize the layout of their page.
+By giving the user the option to choose between those renderers for every widget position, they can significantly customize the layout of their page without changing code inside the theme.

 We'll start off by creating a single renderer that plainly renders all published widgets without any fancy markup.
 Let's call it `blank`.
 To make sure Pagekit knows about it, add the `renderer` option to our `theme.php`.